ipfs-inactive/docs/content/guides/concepts/dnslink.md

         parent: concepts
 ---

+**NOTE: The info below is a quick guide to DNSLink.
+For a more complete guide, including tutorials, usage examples and FAQs, check out [dnslink.io](http://dnslink.io/).**

+## About DNSLink

 DNSLink uses [DNS TXT](https://en.wikipedia.org/wiki/TXT_record) records to map a domain name (like `ipfs.io`) to an IPFS address.
 Because you can edit your DNS records, you can use them to always point to the latest version of an